 Programming is also performed using an ASCII terminal, or a computer capable of emulating an ASCII terminal.
-This form of programming is done locally (on-site) by connecting the terminal directly to the RS-232C connector on the Miscellaneous Service Unit (MISU) or is performed remotely (off-site) through the use of the optional 9600 baud modem.
+This form of programming is done locally (on-site) by connecting the terminal directly to the RS-232C connector on the Master Processor Board (MPB) or is performed remotely (off-site) through the use of the On Board 2400 baud modem (Triad 3) or the optional 2400 baud modem (Triad 1/2).
 The method and steps to program the system via a PC are identical to those used when programming from a digital key set.
 A button to keyboard mapping is provided (refer to Figure 1-2: Programming Button Mapping) to help minimize familiarization and training time.

 The system must be initialized to load default data into memory at the time of installation.
 If this pre-programming is acceptable to the customer, initialization is all that is needed.
-Refer to Table 1-1: Default Values for a listing of all the default values.
+Refer to Table 1-1: Feature Default Values for a listing of all the default values.

 When features are programmed, tones are provided to determine if a correct or incorrect entry has been made.
 A solid one second tone indicates the data was accepted.
 An interrupted tone means an error was made.
 When this occurs, re-enter the data and information.

 Until new data is entered and accepted, the system continues to operate under default or previously entered values.